tc39/proposal-operator-overloading/README.md

       other libraries.
     - It should not be possible to change the behavior of existing code using operators by unexpectedly passing it an object which overloads operators.
+    - Don't encourage a crazy coding style in the ecosystem.

 ### Non-goals